Information compiled from:

 Rev. Ambrose Weber ~ August 1, 1886 - July 1901

 Born June 2, 1858 in Listowal, Ireland, and educated at Bay City, Michigan, Sandwich, Ontario, Baltimore and St. Paul, Minnesota Seminaries, Father Dwyer was ordained June 18, 1886 in St. Paul, Minnesota.
-He served on the mission for the Dioceses of St. Paul and Winona, Minnesota, and teaching at Assumption College, Sandwich, Ontario (July 12, 1886-June 1895), and as Assistant pro tem at St. John Cathedral, Cleveland (September 25, 1895-September 8, 1896) and at Good Shepherd in Toledo (September 8, 1896-December 1896).
+He served on the mission for the Dioceses of St. Paul and Winona, Minnesota, and teaching at Assumption College, Sandwich, Ontario (July 12, 1886 to June 1895), and as Assistant pro tem at St. John Cathedral, Cleveland (September 25, 1895 to September 8, 1896) and at Good Shepherd in Toledo (September 8, 1896 to December 1896).
 Fr.
-Dwyer became priest of the Cleveland Diocese December 18, 1900 and served as Administrator, pro tem, at St. Mary, Clyde, with St. Joseph, Green Spring as a mission (December 12, 1896-January 1898) and Pastor at Immaculate Conception, Grafton (January 11, 1898-July 1901).
-St. Joseph was served July 14, 1901-December 1, 1913 when he was Pastor of St. Stephen in Niles.
+Dwyer became priest of the Cleveland Diocese December 18, 1900 and served as Administrator, pro tem, at St. Mary, Clyde, with St. Joseph, Green Spring as a mission (December 12, 1896 to January 1898) and Pastor at Immaculate Conception, Grafton (January 11, 1898 to July 1901).
+St. Joseph was served July 14, 1901 to December 1, 1913 when he was Pastor of St. Stephen in Niles.
 After this he took a sick leave and did chaplaincy work.
 Rev. Patrick C. N. Dwyer died April 1, 1933.

 Jesuits from St. Ignatius College